Unofficial Historical Website for the Palace Hotel, San Francisco.

 Then a Palace Hotel toothbrush holder, 4.25" tall and 2.5" across.
 It is shown in the bathroom of one of the images of the hotel's rooms from a souvenir booklet c1920s.
 The images also show the matchbook holder, spitoons, and trinket dishes.
 With several of these pieces in each room, it's no wonder this pattern is the easiest to find!
 The largest piece I have is a water pitcher that measures 7.5" tall and 4.5" across from 1928.
 I also have a compote bowl measuring 3.5" high and 6" across with no bottom marks.
 Finally, a small 2.5" x 3.5" demi cup in the tri-band pattern, originally part of the Bartolome collection.

 Palace Hotel Door Stop.
 Large silver door stop measuring 4 5/8" high and 6" long.
 The PH crest is in a large format on the front.
 Palace Hotel is written on one side, and San Francisco is on the other.
-I would imagine these were used for the larger doors of the ballrooms, Rose Room, or Palm Court during the 1910s through1930s.
+I would imagine these were used for the larger doors of the ballrooms, Rose Room, or Palm Court from 1909 through the 1930s.

 Beautiful sepia Palace Hotel brochure from the mid-1930s under A.H.
 Price.
 The favorite brochure of mine in the collection.
 I took this to the hotel in 2022 and photographed it several times in the Garden Court.